AdobeDocs/experience-manager-65.en/help/assets/drm.md

 >[!NOTE]
 >
->The location */etc/dam/drm/licences* used for storing licenses in earlier releases of AEM is deprecated.
+>The location `/etc/dam/drm/licences` used for storing licenses in earlier releases of AEM is deprecated.
 >
 >If you create or modify licence pages, or port them from previous AEM releases, Adobe recommends that you store them under */apps/settings/dam/drm/licenses* or */conf/&ast;/settings/dam/drm/licenses*.

 ### Downloading DRM assets {#downloading-drm-assets}

-1. In the Card view, select the assets you want to download and click the **[!UICONTROL Download]** icon.
+1. In the Card view, select the assets you want to download and click **[!UICONTROL Download]**.
 1. In the **[!UICONTROL Copyright Management]** page, select the asset you want to download from the list.
 1. In the License pane, choose **[!UICONTROL Agree]**.
 A tick mark appears beside the asset for which you accept the license agreement.
 Tap/click the **[!UICONTROL Download]** button.